Tensor SVD: Statistical and Computational Limits: Statistical Limits: Minimax Upper and Lower Bounds

-\item Under moderate SNR that $Cp^{1/2} \leq \lambda/\sigma \leq cp^{3/4}$, the non-convex maximum likelihood estimation \eqref{eq:mle} provides the minimax rate-optimal estimations for $U_1, U_2, U_3$, and $\X$.
-The rate here is exactly the same as \eqref{eq:optimal-rate}. \item Under weak SNR that $\lambda/\sigma \leq c p^{1/2}$, the lower bound in Theorem \ref{th:lower_bound} shows there are no consistent estimators for $U_1, U_2, U_3$ or $\X$. \end{enumerate} However, as we have discussed in Section \ref{sec:mle-and-spectral}, MLE is not applicable even with moderate dimension.
-It is still crucial to know whether there is any fast and efficient algorithm for tensor SVD under moderate SNR setting.
+However, as we have discussed in Section \ref{sec:mle-and-spectral}, MLE is not applicable even with the moderate dimension.
+It is still crucial to know whether there is any fast and efficient algorithm for tensor SVD under the moderate SNR setting.